openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Paddle.md

 Frequently Asked Questions (FAQ)
 ################################

 When Model Conversion API is unable to run to completion due to typographical errors, incorrectly used options, or other issues, it provides explanatory messages.
 They describe the potential cause of the problem and give a link to the :doc:`Model Optimizer FAQ <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ>`, which provides instructions on how to resolve most issues.
-The FAQ also includes links to relevant sections in :doc:`How to Convert a Model <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>` to help you understand what went wrong.
+The FAQ also includes links to relevant sections in :doc:`Convert a Model <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>` to help you understand what went wrong.

 Additional Resources
 ####################